ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-12-10-loved-you-once.md

 <br/><br/><br/>

 I loved you once deeply,
-But you and I are done.
+but you and I are done.
 I'm not coming back.

 <footer>